 The members of the Technology Committee focus on how to provide services that have been deemed necessary by the Digital Library Committee.
 The members of this committee have a deep knowledge of technology initially used by authors in publication content preparation.
 This committee evaluates and recommends various services and support for authors such as ACM-supported authoring templates and advanced authoring tools that support multimedia embedding and mobile-friendly output formats; strategies and standards for describing, storing, citing and preserving data and software; ways to enable and enhance accessibility; and ways to reduce “pain-points” for authors.
 The Technology Committee recommends any major changes in production infrastructure or adoption of new standards.

-Digital Library & Technology Committee Members: Dina Papgiannaki, Jack Davidson, Stephen Spencer, Phoebe Ayers, Wayne Graves, Scott E. Delman, Craig Rodkin
+Digital Library & Technology Committee Members: Dina Papagiannaki, Jack Davidson, Stephen Spencer, Phoebe Ayers, Ella Peltonen, Jim Larus, Marc Najork, Mike Heroux, Wayne Graves, Scott Delman, Craig Rodkin

 Assessment & Search Committee

 The members of the Assessment & Search Committee are responsible for evaluating ACM’s existing journals portfolio.
 They bring recommendations for editorial scope change or cancellation of an existing publication to the Publications Board for decision.
 Such evaluations are conducted prior to each search for a new Editor-in-Chief.
 The journals are assessed according to quantitative usage, performance and management metrics as well as qualitative feedback from the communities served by the publication.

 This Committee is tasked with the evaluation of EICs seeking second term re-appointments and with guiding the ad hoc sub-committees it creates to search for new Editors-in-Chief.